Unidata/netcdf-c/docs/filters.md

- Two other methods use different definitions of _decimal precision_, though both are guaranteed to reproduce NSD decimls when printed.
+ Two other methods use different definitions of _decimal precision_, though both are guaranteed to reproduce NSD decimals when printed.
  The margin for a relative error introduced by the methods are summarised in the table

  ```